08Aristodemus24/hate-speech-classifier/readme.md

 - A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech (TBA)

+**exploratory data analysis**
+Here we investigate the problem of hate speech and ask the following questions which we will eventually answer to help lessen or even outright solve the problem of hate speech
+- What would be the statistical treatment used in words?
+- What slurs are usually used in hate speech?
+- What defines a slur?
+- What is the percentage of the most usual slurs?
+- What are the most unusual slurs?
+- What is the percentage of these unusual slurs?
+- Once this is done highlight the classification problem

 **word embedding model**
 - still need to tune model since words that are supposed to be similar give low cosine similarity scores
 - maybe change parameters of word2vec model like